-Please note: this is the most recent version approved by the department, despite the possibility an exporter may be working from a more current version due to amendments.
+Note: This is the most recent version approved by the department, despite the possibility an exporter may be working from a more current version due to amendments.

 Element 4.2 There is a procedure for making amendments and variations to the AA.